College Student Resume Examples and Templates for 2023

 • Gained and demonstrated a strong sense of dedication and teamwork

-• Contributed to team’s placing in the top 4 out of 18 high schools in the region for 3 consecutive years
+• Contributed to team’s placing in the top four out of 18 high schools in the region for three consecutive years

-View your resume’s Education section as another chance to show active engagement in learning.
-You’ll want to give basic details about your high school.
+View your resume’s education section as another chance to show active engagement in learning.
+Give basic details about your high school.
 But also feel free to name study areas or materials that have sparked your interest and may become a focus for you at the college level.
 For example, if your English classes have let you choose from a reading list for each unit, you could name some of the books or texts you decided to read and why.
-You’ll also want to note any AP classes you’ve completed, school awards you’ve won, or other distinctions you’ve earned like a high GPA or class rank.
+Also note any AP classes you’ve completed, school awards you’ve won, or other distinctions you’ve earned, like a high GPA or class rank.
 These can all help admissions officers see your potential.

 Below are templates and examples to help you format your high school education, along with any certifications you’d like to add to your resume.
 Note that optional template areas appear in [brackets].